gabrielBlankenburg/BankingApi/README.md

 mix ecto.migrate
 ```

-5. Run the seeds so an admin user is generated
+5. Run the seeds so an admin user is generated with login (check the `priv/repo/seeds.exs` to see the email and password)

 ``` sh
 mix run priv/repo/seeds.exs